Digital-Desert : Mojave Desert

 Notes:

 This is one of the relatively few perennial streams/rivers in the Mojave Desert.
-Only 32 miles long, fed from warm spring waters it curves around the Valley of Fire in Nevada and empties into the Overton Arm of Lake Mead.
+Only 32 miles long, fed from warm spring waters it finds its way along the Mormon Mesa and empties into the Overton Arm of Lake Mead.

 Muddy River, Moapa Valley, Nv.